epj33/cs3370/1_portsetter/README.md

 #setport by Eric Jorgensen

 This is program 1 (with change orders applied) for cs3370 fall 2016.
 This program sets the port (as of co4, just a cout) based on combinations of cmd line params and env vars.
 Tests are included.
-This program currently works in linux only.
+This program currently works in **linux only**.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running.

 ### Prerequisities